-The official withdrawal process, as set forth by our Registrar's office, is required for withdrawing from a summer semester.
-Upon receiving a Withdrawal Form for summer, the FA office would use the actual start and end dates of the enrolled classes in the R2T4 calculation.
-At the end of the summer semester, FA reviews for Unofficial Withdrawals.
+The official withdrawal process, as set forth by the Registrar's Office, is required for withdrawing from a summer semester.
+Upon receiving a Withdrawal Form for summer, the Financial Aid Office would use the actual start and end dates of the enrolled classes in the R2T4 calculation.
+At the end of the summer semester, Financial Aid reviews grades for Unofficial Withdrawals.